 Compare it to standing next to Mount Everest while holding a handful of pebbles.
 While the pebbles are more abundant by count than the mountain (for which the count = 1), obviously the mountain contains more rock.
 It’s the mass that counts.

-Based on computer modelling and scale model tests we predict the capture threshold of our cleanup system to be in the millimeter range, meaning the vast majority of the plastic is expected to be recoverable.
-However, in the coming decades this large debris will fragment into microplastics, which is why we must clean it up now – before it is too late to be able to retrieve them.
+Based on computer modeling and scale model tests we predict the capture threshold of our cleanup system to be in the millimeter range, meaning the vast majority of the plastic is expected to be recoverable.
+However, in the coming decades, this large debris will fragment into microplastics, which is why we must clean it up now – before it is too late to be able to retrieve them.

 Of course, it’s going to cost money to clean up the ocean garbage patches.
 But when we consider hundreds of species are at risk because of plastic pollution and the potential health effects of humans consuming contaminated seafood, ridding the oceans of plastic is surely worth a small part of our resources.